Uganda may stop mediating in Congo over U.N. accusations

 Analysts say Uganda and Rwanda have maintained extensive commercial and military networks in Congo's mineral-rich east since the two countries sent troops into Congo twice in the 1990s and 2000s.

-The Ugandan government has already denied it supports M23, calling the allegations "rubbish, rubbish, rubbish."
+The Ugandan government has already denied that it supports M23, calling the allegations "rubbish, rubbish, rubbish".

-"There is a military assessment team that is meeting in Goma so we have to wait for their recommendations," Ladsous said.
-"It is still being worked upon but we expect some results in the next few days."

-"Of course the devil is in the details and we would have to look very closely at the composition of that force, at its command and control mechanisms, how to coordinate with (U.N. peacekeepers) and agree on very specific objectives," he said.

-M23 said this month that Ugandan President Yoweri Museveni was trying to engage it in direct talks with Congo, although Congo has denied that and said it had not dropped its refusal to negotiate with the insurgents.
+M23 said this month that Ugandan President Yoweri Museveni was trying to engage it in direct talks with Congo, although Congo denied it and said it had not dropped its refusal to negotiate with the insurgents.

 Kiyingi said Uganda would stop its mediation role even if the United Nations did not endorse the accusations but still imposed sanctions on M23 leaders.